jnlb/bda-hurricane-modeling/README.md

 The rest of the scripts are essentially junk.

+## Stan models

+The Stan models are found in the `models` directory.

 ## A note on the data

 Under `data` there is a dataset `atl-ships-data.csv` with ~130 covariates and the outcome variable of interest,